 Skip to content

-Welcome to The Insect Hotel
+The Insect Hotel

-A boutique retreat for the discerning six-legged traveller.
+A boutique retreat for the six-legged traveller.

 Why Choose The Insect Hotel?

-Stay your way — Whether you're passing through for a night, settling in for the season, or looking for a permanent address, we have a space for you.
+Winters are wet.
+Summers are dry.
+Some days it blows a gale.
+We don't pretend otherwise, and neither should you.
+Whether you're passing through for a night, settling in for the season, or looking for a permanent address, there's a space here.

 The Setting